 - Age: The younger you are, the greater the value of the case

-- Permanency: If the scar can be removed with ease by a plastic surgeon, that is going to decrease the value.
-Conversely, a permanent scar is going to have much greater value.
+- Permanency: If the scar can be removed with ease by a plastic surgeon, that will decrease the compensation payout.
+Conversely, a permanent scar will have much greater value.

-- Gender: Juries are sometimes sexist.
+- Gender: Juries, lawyers, and insurance companies are sometimes sexist.
 Whether this is right or wrong is not the issue.
-It is.
+It is the way it is.
 So it impacts the value of the case.
 Women get more money in scar cases than men do.

 - Marital Status: Again unfair.
-But juries are going to give more money for someone who has not yet found a spouse.
+But juries are going to give more money to someone who has not yet found a spouse.

 - Location: The more visible the scar, the greater the value of the claim will be to the insurance company and the jury.

 A facial scar on a child is generally worth more than the same scar on an adult.
 A good deal of research has been conducted looking at long-term consequences of facial disfigurement on the emotional, social, and even financial, as we will talk about in a second, well being of children.
 There are even studies that show that children with scars from acne have diminished employability.
 In our looks-obsessed culture, job interviewers correlate attractiveness with competency and skill.